 Eric led a development advisory team and worked with master planners for the redevelopment of 67.5 acres of the former Walter Reed Army Medical Center in Washington, D.C. on behalf of the District of Columbia.
 He served as development advisor for The College of New Jersey to structure a public-private partnership for their award-winning Campus Town mixed-use project on the edge of their campus.
 He also has provided real estate economic development strategies to the State and several municipalities in New Jersey and served as a strategic consultant and project manager for the City of New York on its groundbreaking PlaNYC sustainability plan for 2030.

-Prior to joining HR&A, Eric worked as Head of Business Planning for Transport for London (TfL)where he created and directed the business planning process to invest $7.5 billion in annual funding in London’s transportation network and for the New York City Transit Authority.
+Prior to joining HR&A, Eric worked as Head of Business Planning for Transport for London (TfL) where he created and directed the business planning process to invest $7.5 billion in annual funding in London’s transportation network and for the New York City Transit Authority.

 Eric holds a Master of Public Policy from Harvard’s Kennedy School and a Bachelor of Arts degree from Princeton University.

-Board Chair, Design Trust for Public Space
+Past Chair, Design Trust for Public Space